Link Search Menu Expand Document

 HouseCurve automatically detects and uses USB audio and analog (ex: Lightning to 3.5mm adapter) connections.
 Wired connections override wireless ones.

-Use this method when direct connection isn’t possible, or if wireless methods are not working.
-The audio system is responsible for playing the test signal and HouseCurve will listen for it when measure is tapped.
+With this method, the audio system is responsible for playing the test signal and HouseCurve will listen for it when measure is tapped.
+Use when direct connection is not possible, or if wireless methods are not working.

-The file can be saved to any network drive visible to the iPhone/iPad (iCloud, Samba, etc).
+The test signal file can be saved to any network drive visible to the iPhone/iPad (iCloud, Samba, etc).
 Alternatively, you can save locally and share with text message, email, AirDrop, etc.

-HouseCurve must stay in the foreground when taking measurements.
-If you need to use your iPhone/iPad to trigger the playback of the test signal, put the player into single song repeat.
+HouseCurve must stay in the foreground when taking measurements (iOS restriction).
+If you need to use your iPhone/iPad to trigger audio system playback, use looped playback.
 You can then switch back to HouseCurve and capture measurements as needed.

 HouseCurve on macOS